Meet the Staff

 Stories connect us with the world and help us understand others.
 Everyone has a story to tell, and it’s my great pleasure to help Modern Memoirs clients tell theirs through thoughtful, beautiful book design.

-Publishing Associate
+Publishing Intern

 Kitty Axelson-Berry